Struggling from financial hardship? Apply for a Scholarship

 Welcome to Motherland!

-I’m Steph, and I live on a farm in Central North Tasmania with my husband Sam and our little boy Elliot, and little girl Evie.
+I’m Steph, and I live in rural Tasmania with my husband Sam and our little boy Elliot, and little girl Evie.

 Becoming a mum was a baptism of fire for me, and I wasn’t at all prepared for the unique challenges that come with raising kids on the land.
 With no family, friends or mother’s groups nearby to support me, it soon became very clear that too many rural mums are raising their children without a village, and they desperately need one.